 1. A tailored “curriculum” which aims to strike a balance of structured learning goals and flexible exploration of interests.

 A typical beginning student in their first year of study will start by learning pieces from a method book, a program of pieces arranged sequentially by difficulty.
 As the student progresses through the book, their learning may evolve in different directions.
 Some of these directions may take the form of working on Classical music that is listed in the Royal Conservatory of Music syllabus, studying music of a particular style (ex.
-World Music or Film Music), working from a “bucket list” generated by the student of pieces they would love to play, or pieces chosen specifically for the purpose of honing certain skills (ex. learning to make a “cover” of a pop song or learning to write their own music).
-Students are encouraged to take an active role in their own learning goals and Andrea helps them work realize them.
+World Music or Film Music), working from a “bucket list” generated by the student of pieces they would love to play, or pieces chosen for the purpose of honing specific skills (ex. learning to make a “cover” of a pop song or learning to write their own music).
+Students are encouraged to take an active role in their own learning goals and Andrea helps them realize them.

 2. A holistic music education.